 Accelerating Progress in Communities (APC 2.0) in Botswana works with people living with HIV to increase access to care and treatment services as close to their homes, schools and workplaces as possible.
-APC 2.0 helps to ensure that patients remain in long-term care and treatment with the support of their families, peers and existing community health systems.
+APC 2.0 helps to ensure that people living with HIV remain in long-term care and treatment with the support of their families, peers and existing community health systems.
+In addition, the project supports HIV and gender-based violence (GBV) prevention activities.

 The project continues the work of Advancing Partners and Communities (APC) in Botswana and uses the earlier project’s community health worker model to: